francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-2.md

    * `ansible_host` - the resolvable DNS name or IP address of a host to connect to
    * `ansible_user` - the username to use when connecting to the host

-### Declaring Static Inventory
+## 2. Declaring Static Inventory

 The simplest way to build Ansible inventory is by hardcoding the hosts, groups, and variables into static files.
-While we will ultimately move on to using dynamic inventory, we can take a look at how we would represent our inventory in a static file first.
+While we will ultimately move on to using dynamic inventory, we can first take a look at how we would represent our inventory in a static configuration.

 #### Declaring Static Host Groups